FinTech

 This article aims to dig into the world of payment processors, unravel their intricate mechanisms, explore their critical role in any business, and give a step-by-step guide on how to become a payment processor.

-A payment processing company is a financial institution or a third-party entity that manages the credit card transaction process, acting as a kind of mediator between the bank and its client.
-In other words, the payment processor transfers the information from the customer’s card to the bank and the customer’s bank.
+It is a financial institution or a third-party entity that manages the credit card transaction process, acting as a kind of mediator between the bank and its client.
+In other words, it transfers the information from the customer’s card to the bank and the customer’s bank.
 Assuming there are enough funds, the transaction goes through.

-These types of companies play a crucial part in the payment sector of financial industry as they provide secure and effective infrastructure and services needed to process various payments
+These types of companies play a crucial part in the financial industry’s payment sector as they provide secure and effective infrastructure and services needed to process various payments.

-Even during the pandemic, when a lot of businesses were struggling to provide their services efficiently, the digital payment market was positively impacted by these circumstances.
-Customers across the world have shifted from offline shopping to real-time online payments during the pandemic, which has become one of the major factors driving the growth.
+Even during the pandemic, when a lot of businesses were struggling to provide their services efficiently, this section of market was positively impacted by these circumstances.
+Customers across the world have shifted from offline shopping to real-time online ones during the pandemic, which has become one of the major factors driving the growth.

 Amazon, eBay, and other e-commerce giants grew faster than expected.
-But so did the surrounding ecosystem, including payments platforms and buy now pay later operators.
-Within this ecosystem are dozens of payment processing companies, making payment processing a profitable and fast-growing market with a large potential.
+But so did the surrounding ecosystem, including payment platforms and buy now pay later operators.
+Within this ecosystem are dozens of payment processing companies, making it a profitable and fast-growing market with a large potential.

 From the customer’s point of view, payment processing is a very quick and simple automated process.
-But if you dig deeper, it is, in fact, a multi-step process that includes customer authentication, authorizing, and settling the payment.
+But if you dig deeper, it is, in fact, a multi-step process that manages billions of transactions daily, converting purchase intentions into completed sales within seconds.
+It includes customer authentication, authorizing, and settling the payment.

 To make it more clear, let’s divide this process into steps: